 What advice would you give to someone thinking of buying a franchise with TaxAssist?

 I would recommend speaking to franchisees with a similar background as yourself, so you can discuss how their experience has been and their recommendations to yourself.

 What are your plans for the future?

-My future plans are to continue to build up my business and reach the 1000 client mark which I think will be a fantastic achievement from starting in 2015 with 0 clients.
+My future plans are to continue to build up my business over the 1000 client mark which I think will be a fantastic achievement from starting in 2015 with 0 clients.